AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 | **[!UICONTROL Segment name]** | The name of the segment that is being evaluated. |
 | **[!UICONTROL Segment ID]** | The ID of the segment that is being evaluated. |

-Under the segments section a list of segments that belong to the activation job are shown.
+Under the segments section, you can see a list of segments that are being activated as part of the activation job.
 You can filter the list of segments by name by using the search bar.

 For the segments section, the following metrics are available: